-Transport options in Bangkok are endless.
-Most expats tend to favour public transport, particularly the city's many varieties of taxis.
+Expats won't have any trouble getting around in Bangkok, as transport options are endless.
+Most expats tend to favour public transport, particularly the city's BTS Skytrain, and taxis are also popular.
 Travelling by foot is not ideal in Bangkok, while travelling by car is equal parts dangerous and frustrating.
-However, driving may be essential for those living in areas not reached by public transport.
+That said, driving may be essential for those living in areas not accessible by public transport.

 Public transport in Bangkok

-A popular mode of transportation among expats in Bangkok is the Sky Train (BTS).
+A popular mode of transportation among expats in Bangkok is the BTS Skytrain.
 This elevated train system navigates the main business, entertainment and hospitality districts of Silom and Sukhumvit.
-It is a reliable, clean and safe way to travel in Bangkok, and runs for about 18 hours a day with trains arriving every three to six minutes.
+It is a reliable, clean and safe way to travel in Bangkok.
+Expats should expect long waiting times and overcrowding during peak morning and afternoon hours.

-Alternatively, expats can opt to take the Metro (MRT), which runs from the north to the south of the city.
-It's based on the Singaporean model and is very popular with expats as well as locals.
-Its length is currently just over 40km with extensions under construction.
+Alternatively, expats can opt to take the Metropolitan Rapid Transit (MRT), simply known as the metro, which runs underground from the north to the south of the city.
+It's based on the Singaporean model and is popular with expats as well as locals.
+The metro currently has two lines with 45 stations, with more lines currently under construction.

 There is an extensive system of buses in Bangkok, some of which are equipped with air conditioning.
-Although this is a cheap way to travel, it is often uncomfortable and can be very slow due to the amount of traffic in the city.
-For this reason, it is not generally a popular option with expats.
-However, buses are ideal for long-distance, rural, and intercity travel.
+Although this is a cheap way to travel, it is often uncomfortable and can be slow due to the amount of traffic in the city.
+For this reason, it is not generally a popular option with expats, but buses are ideal for long-distance, rural, and intercity travel.
 A wide variety of private services operate routes to different parts of Thailand.

 Taxis in Bangkok

 Taxis provide the most reliable, convenient, cost-effective and efficient way of getting around in Bangkok.
 These vehicles are never in short supply and are available around the clock.
 Expats can simply flag one down, hop in and prepare to pay the fare.